N2O Mitigation Strategies

 Simple changes to the timing of sequential phases in an alternating activated sludge process can significantly reduce the N2O emission from the aerated phase and the accumulation in the non-aerated phase.

-At Unisense Environment, we work with our clients on proving further reductions of N2O emissions.
-For example, through controlled influent flow balancing, recycle rates, sludge age, ammonium turnover rates, and intrinsic COD balancing.
+Other examples of N2O mitigation could be through controlled influent flow balancing, recycle rates, sludge age, ammonium turnover rates, and intrinsic COD balancing.

 - Oxygen/aeration controls